PDF VIEWER COMPARISON

 Three quick takes on the rest of the field:

-Foxit PDF Editor — A solid, lighter-footprint alternative to Acrobat.
+Foxit PDF Editor, A solid, smaller-footprint alternative to Acrobat.
 Good for general office work and small-to-medium PDFs.
-Same fundamental rendering limits as Acrobat on very heavy AEC files.
+Same fundamental rendering limits as Acrobat on very heavy construction drawing files.
 Roughly €14/month.

-Apple Preview — Free, ships on every Mac, and excellent for everyday documents.
+Apple Preview, Free, ships on every Mac, and excellent for everyday documents.
 For a 10-page contract or a one-page exhibit it's hard to beat.
-For a 220 MB drawing set with hundreds of vector layers, opening one is when you discover its limits.
+For a 50-200 MB+ drawing set with hundreds of vector layers, opening one is when you discover its limits.

 The Comparison at a Glance